dotnet/reactive/Rx.NET/Documentation/IntroToRx/C_UsageGuidelines.md

     2. over 10 lines of query expression syntax
     3. using the `into` keyword
 - Name your observables well, i.e. avoid using variable names like `query`, `q`, `xs`, `ys`, `subject` etc.
 - Avoid creating side effects.
-If you really can't avoid it, don't bury the side effects in callbacks for operators designed to be use functionally such as `Select` or `Where`. be explicit by using the `Do` operator.
+If you really can't avoid it, don't bury the side effects in callbacks for operators designed to be use functionally such as `Select` or `Where`.
+Be explicit by using the `Do` operator.
 - Where possible, prefer `Observable.Create` to subjects as a means of defining new Rx sources.
 - Avoid creating your own implementations of the `IObservable<T>` interface.
 Use `Observable.Create` (or subjects if you really need to).
 - Avoid creating your own implementations of the `IObserver<T>` interface.
 Favour using the `Subscribe` extension method overloads instead.